AnimeshLtd/React-Template/Readme.md

 - A bundler to bundle all modules together into small packages to optimize load time.
 This project uses [Webpack](https://webpack.js.org/).
 - A transpiler to turn modern JavaScript code into old JavaScript that still works in older browsers.
 This project uses [Babel](https://babeljs.io/).
+- Optionally, a type system to enable static type checking.
+This project uses [Flow](https://flow.org) for type checking.

 ### Babel

 - `babel-core`: main Babel package; does most of the heavy lifting
 - `babel-cli`: compiles files from the command line
 - `preset-env`: Preset to transform ES6+ into more traditional JavaScript
+- `preset-flow`: Preset to transform Flow code into regular JavaScript
 - `preset-react`: Preset to transform React's JSX into valid JavaScript

 ### Webpack